focal-lab/focal-website-2/content/positions/drone-ecology-traineeship/index.md

 ## Desired qualifications

+- Experience working with geospatial data (e.g., GIS)
+- Experience with scripted analysis in R and/or Python
 - Skilled navigating on- and off-trail using topographic maps, compass, and handheld GPS units
 - Excellent organizational skills for planning, data management, and equipment management